Research

 Dissecting the biology of metastasis

-More than 90% of cancer-related deaths are due to the development of a metastatic disease (external pageWHO).
-Worldwide, metastasis accounts for more than 7 million deaths each year, and little is known about how to suppress a metastatic disease in patients.
+The vast majority of cancer-related deaths are due the ability of cancer cells to spread away from their primary location, leading to the emergence of metastases (external page WHO).
+This accounts for more than 7 million deaths each year worldwide, and little is known about how to block metastatic progression in patients.

 Our laboratory is interested in understanding the fundamental molecular mechanisms that drive cancer and its metastatic progression, with a particular focus on the analysis of circulating tumor cells.
 In our studies, we use a combination of molecular biology, next-generation sequencing, computational biology, microfluidic and robotic technologies, patient samples, in vivo models, genetic engineering, CRISPR screens and drug screens to better understand the biology and vulnerabilities of aggressive cancers.
 We collaborate actively with a number of academic research groups, hospitals, and healthcare companies throughout the world, striving to identify novel metastasis-relevant therapeutic opportunities to fight against the metastatic spread of cancer.